Out of the past: Oct. 3

 A new Buick automobile stolen from Rueseler’s storage garage Sept.
 21 by a youthful gunman, after he had robbed the Hotel Marquette clerk of $390, was found abandoned last night in Jackson, Mississippi; although police there learned that the gunman and a woman stayed at a hotel there two nights, the fact wasn’t known until after they checked out and abandoned the Buick, leaving in a 1949 Ford automobile.

-Establishment of a collection of Mississippi River lore particularly applicable to this area is advocated by Charles van Ravenswaay, director of the Missouri Historical Society and Curator of Jefferson Memorial in St. Louis; he is here for at talk at the Rotary Club luncheon and for an address at the Missouri Day exercises and dedication of the memorial entrance to Old Lorimier Cemetery this afternoon.
+Establishment of a collection of Mississippi River lore particularly applicable to this area is advocated by Charles van Ravenswaay, director of the Missouri Historical Society and curator of Jefferson Memorial in St. Louis; he is here for a talk at the Rotary Club luncheon and for an address at the Missouri Day exercises and dedication of the memorial entrance to Old Lorimier Cemetery this afternoon.

 1924